sozsfness/sozsfness.github.io/_posts/2199-01-01-future-post.md

 $$ p(\theta|X) \approx q(\phi) = \prod_{i=1}^{n} q_i(\phi _i) $$

-Obviously, it can't model every distribution- the fully factorization assumption limits its ability to match complicated true posteriors- e.g., multimodal distributions, which cannot be modelled with basic Gaussians.
+Obviously, it can't model every distribution- the fully factorization assumption limits its ability to match complicated true posteriors, e.g., multimodal distributions, which cannot be modelled with basic Gaussians.
 As a result, we might be optimizing our network at the expense of higher reconstruction errors when approximating the true posterior with mismatching proposed distributions.

 Theoretically, better posterior approximations will result in better performance, so we need to choose a more complex distribution while keeping the good properties of factorized Gaussians: